MARCEL LAJOS (LAJKO) BREUER, FAIA (1902-1981)

 1956 - The Marion Levy House, Winant Road, Princeton NJ.
 Commissioned 1952.

 1957 - The George and Marian Laaff House, Reservation Road, Andover MA.
 Commissioned 1955.
-Designed with Herbert Beckhard; Dan Kiley, Landscape Architects; built by Fichera Construction Company.
-A Yankee house with a Mediterranean twist, according to Architectural Record, January 1960.
+Photos by Ben Schnall.
+Designed with Herbert Beckhard; Dan Kiley, landscape architect; built by Fichera Construction Company.
+Featured in Architectural Record Houses of 1960.
 As of 2007, the owner was Keith Vangeison.

 1958 - The Bill and Mariana Staehelin House, Feldmeilen, near Zurich Switzerland.
 Commissioned 1956.
 Designed with Herbert Beckhard.
 Eberhard Eidenbenz was the project associate in Switzerland.
 9,000 sf.
 Breuer said "When the geometry of the house is projected out into the landscape – through retaining walls, terraces, etc. – it must be treated as a distinctly man-made thing.
 It is definitely something built as a backdrop to the landscape – and the landscape is a backdrop to it."
 Featured in Architectural Record, January 1960.

 1958 - The Krieger House, 6739 Brigadoon Drive, Bethesda MD.
 Commissioned 1956.
 The landscape architect was Dan Kiley.
 The Kriegers lived there until 1964.
 Sold in 1990 to John G. Katinas.
 It was placed on the National Register in 2007.

 1959 - The Arthur and Edith Hooper House II, 1100 Copper Hill Road, Baltimore County MD.
 Commissioned 1956.
 Sold in 1996 to Richard North.
 Middle two photos by Zubin Shroff.
 Bottom photo by David Sundberg/ESTO.